 A small selection of the best vegetarian and vegan restaurants in Rome are always more and more appreciated.

 If you are a vegetarian and love cats, this is your place.
 Romeow Cat Bistrot serves vegan dishes for lunch and dinner, their menu changes very often.

-You will always find a nice combination of Mediterranean and international flavours prepared with high-quality ingredients and plenty of creativity.
+You will always find a nice combination of Mediterranean and international flavors prepared with high-quality ingredients and plenty of creativity.

-Among the vegan restaurants in Rome, so far this is one of my favourites.
+Among the vegan restaurants in Rome, so far this is one of my favorites.

 This restaurant is close to Piazza Fiume and the quirky Quartiere Coppedè, one of Rome’s hidden gems.

-They serve brunch, dinner and aperitif.
+They serve brunch, dinner and aperitifs.
 It’s a bit pricey, so be aware here you can spend more than in other vegetarian places in Rome.